d3/d3-force/README.md

 <a name="simulation_alpha" href="#simulation_alpha">#</a> <i>simulation</i>.<b>alpha</b>([<i>alpha</i>])

-If *alpha* is specified, sets the current alpha to the specified number in [0,1] and returns this simulation.
+If *alpha* is specified, sets the current alpha to the specified number in the range [0,1] and returns this simulation.
 If *alpha* is not specified, returns the current alpha value, which defaults to 1.

 <a name="simulation_alphaMin" href="#simulation_alphaMin">#</a> <i>simulation</i>.<b>alphaMin</b>([<i>min</i>])

-If *min* is specified, sets the minimum *alpha* to the specified number in [0,1] and returns this simulation.
+If *min* is specified, sets the minimum *alpha* to the specified number in the range [0,1] and returns this simulation.
 If *min* is not specified, returns the current minimum *alpha* value, which defaults to 0.001.
 The simulation’s internal timer stops when the current [*alpha*](#simulation_alpha) is less than the minimum *alpha*.
 The default [alpha decay rate](#simulation_alphaDecay) of ~0.0228 corresponds to 300 iterations.

 <a name="simulation_alphaDecay" href="#simulation_alphaDecay">#</a> <i>simulation</i>.<b>alphaDecay</b>([<i>decay</i>])

-If *decay* is specified, sets the [*alpha*](#simulation_alpha) decay rate to the specified number in [0,1] and returns this simulation.
+If *decay* is specified, sets the [*alpha*](#simulation_alpha) decay rate to the specified number in the range [0,1] and returns this simulation.
 If *decay* is not specified, returns the current *alpha* decay rate, which defaults to 0.0228… = 1 - *pow*(0.001, 1 / 300) where 0.001 is the default [minimum *alpha*](#simulation_alphaMin).

 The alpha decay rate determines how quickly the current alpha interpolates towards the desired [target *alpha*](#simulation_alphaTarget); since the default target *alpha* is zero, by default this controls how quickly the simulation cools.
 Higher decay rates cause the simulation to stabilize more quickly, but risk getting stuck in a local minimum; lower values cause the simulation to take longer to run, but typically converge on a better layout.
 To have the simulation run forever at the current *alpha*, set the *decay* rate to zero; alternatively, set a [target *alpha*](#simulation_alphaTarget) greater than the [minimum *alpha*](#simulation_alphaMin).

 <a name="simulation_alphaTarget" href="#simulation_alphaTarget">#</a> <i>simulation</i>.<b>alphaTarget</b>([<i>target</i>])

-If *target* is specified, sets the current target [*alpha*](#simulation_alpha) to the specified number in [0,1] and returns this simulation.
+If *target* is specified, sets the current target [*alpha*](#simulation_alpha) to the specified number in the range [0,1] and returns this simulation.
 If *target* is not specified, returns the current target alpha value, which defaults to 0.

 <a name="simulation_velocityDecay" href="#simulation_velocityDecay">#</a> <i>simulation</i>.<b>velocityDecay</b>([<i>decay</i>])

-If *decay* is specified, sets the velocity decay factor to the specified number in [0,1] and returns this simulation.
+If *decay* is specified, sets the velocity decay factor to the specified number in the range [0,1] and returns this simulation.
 If *decay* is not specified, returns the current velocity decay factor, which defaults to 0.4.
 The decay factor is akin to atmospheric friction; after the application of any forces during a [tick](#simulation_tick), each node’s velocity is multiplied by 1 - *decay*.
 As with lowering the [alpha decay rate](#simulation_alphaDecay), less velocity decay may converge on a better solution, but risks numerical instabilities and oscillation.

 <a name="simulation_force" href="#simulation_force">#</a> <i>simulation</i>.<b>force</b>(<i>name</i>[, <i>force</i>])